yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-05-web-development-essentials/sass/README.md

   - Has white background
   - If the item with this class has id `special`, text color need to be in `green` color
 - Format file before running tests

--
-## Exercise #2 - Apply SCSS Styles
+## Exercise #3 - Apply SASS Styles

-In this Exercise, you are provided with `exercise_2.scss`.
+In this Exercise, you are provided with `exercise_3.sass`.

 Your objectives are to:

-- Create class with name `wrapper` that:
+- Create class with name `container` that:
-  - Has rounded borders (`10px`)
+  - Has 1px blue border
-  - Each text in paragraph in the class has red color
+  - Each text in paragraph in the class has blue color
-  - Each container background to be in blue
+  - Each div background should be white
+- Create class with name `title` that:
+  - Has text in red color
+  - If the element with this class has parent with class `container`, text should be underlined, else should not be underlined with dots
 - Create class with name `item` that:
-  - Has text in `cyan` color
-  - Has white background
+  - Paragraphs with this class should have green background
+  - The first Button with this class should have red background
-  - If the item with this class has id `special`, text color need to be in `green` color
+  - When the element with this class is hovered, it should have cyan background
-- Format file before running tests